Gatwick Airport Children’s Facilities

-Taking Your Infant On-board
+Taking Your Infant On-board at Gatwick Airport

-Option one.
 Babies that are younger than 6 months travel on an adult person’s lap with a lap-strap safety belt provided by cabin crew.
 Infants that are between 6 and 23 months old must also be seated on the adult’s lap, securely strapped with the lap-strap for the duration of take-off and landing.
 In case the neighbouring seat is empty, the infant may take that seat and use it during the flight.
 However you might want to ask your airline what the rules are of using these spare seats.

-Option two.
 Parents are welcome to book a seat for their infant who is six months and older if they prefer.
 A purpose-designed car seat can then be used, as long as it has a special restraining harness and is of the correct size to be attached to the standard seat of the aircraft.
 These car seats are not provided by the airlines, they must be brought by the parents.
 The main requirements are that this seat is in a good condition, must conform to British Safety regulations and the parent should have a manual or an instruction leaflet to show the on-board staff in case they are not familiar with the fitting process for that particular make.
 The car seat must not exceed 16 inches (or 40 cm) in width.
 Car seats are bulky items, especially if you are also taking a pushchair and / or a travel cot, so it’s essential that you check with your airline if they will be able to fit it.

 Please note that budget airlines might have different rules towards allowing passengers to fit their own car seats due to reduced legroom in the aircraft.
 Always check with the airline to avoid disappointment.

-Travelling with a Disability
+Travelling with a Disability at Gatwick Airport

 If your child has reduced mobility and you would like to try the aircraft seating and transfer options in a realistic setting before your set off with your little one, contact Tryb4uFly who specialise in providing disabled adults and children the opportunity to do so.
 Additional aid equipment can also be hired/purchased from them.